 The Toy Company was not a large building, but it was large enough to have its own semi-secretive crannies where Duncan MacLean had stored away a myriad of items.
 After Duncan died, little of the stock had been cleared out, and it was apparent that whoever had been in charge of the cleanup had not been motivated to complete the task.

 Before getting down to the job for which they’d been hired, the team had removed a fair bit of junk from the warehouse.
 A cot that they found and dragged out to the back alley caused Spencer to grow misty-eyed.
-Dust-covered and moldy, it had been where his father slept when the Company was struggling financially.
+Dust-covered and mouldy, it had been where his father slept when the Company was struggling financially.
 In the time that followed, Brandon and Spencer had spent hours poking through the labyrinth of crowded shelves—both for different reasons.
 Brandon was simply curious, but Spencer was searching for clues that would help him better understand the father he never knew, the man who had died only a short while before his birth.
 Spencer was not entirely cognizant of its importance, but this quest was a guiding principle of his life.
 Jana, who had an interest in studying Spencer’s behaviour, understood this aspect of his personality better than he did.

 While Brandon searched through the cobwebbed memories of the warehouse, Jana, Todd, and Colby remained in the conference room.
 Colby sat semi-reclined in an office chair, manipulating the various aspects of an interactive product schematic.
 His feet were propped up on the conference room table.
 Across the table from Colby, Jana had an electronic tablet propped on her knees and sketched the design for a new idea that she hoped Spencer would love.

 Todd, normally the most focused of the group, spent the time attempting to balance a sharpened pencil on its tip.
 Earlier that morning, he had discovered it under a shelf in the warehouse, and he seemed fascinated by the anachronism.
 He leaned forward in a chair with his eyes on the same level as the tabletop, and every time the pencil fell and rolled on the table, he jerked back as if in surprise.
 As weird as he was, Jana had grown fond of Todd.
-On that particular morning, however, her tolerance with his eccentric behaviour was just reaching its breaking point when Colby looked up from his reading and snapped, “Would you just let it sleep?”
+On that particular morning, however, her tolerance with his eccentric behaviour was just reaching its breaking point when Colby looked up from his work and snapped, “Would you just let it sleep?”

 Todd blinked, then Jana saw his eyes flick right to deactivate his SpecTacles, and she realized that he had been using its sensors to track some aspect of the pencil’s movement.
 “This is an artifact from another era, Colby,” he said.